Daniel1999Akama/moringa_phase4_project/README.md

 Vectorization Techniques:
 a.
 Bag-of-Words (CountVectorizer): We used sklearn's CountVectorizer to convert the text data into a numerical representation, capturing the frequency of words in each document.
 This approach creates a matrix of word counts.

 b.
-Term Frequency-Inverse Document Frequency (TF-IDF Vectorizer): We applied sklearn's TfidfVectorizer to calculate the TF-IDF scores for each term in the document corpus.
-TF-IDF measures the importance of a term in a document relative to the entire corpus by considering both term frequency and inverse document frequency.
-This approach helps to highlight the significance of words that are more unique to specific documents.

-c.
 Classification Models: We trained and evaluated several classification models using the vectorized data, including:

 Multinomial Naive Bayes
-Random Forest Classifier
+XGBoost
 Logistic Regression Classifier
-d.
+c.
 Model Evaluation: For each model, we employed cross-validation techniques to assess its performance.
 We measured key evaluation metrics such as accuracy, precision, recall, and F1 score to evaluate the model's ability to correctly predict sentiment.

-e.
-Hyperparameter Tuning: To optimize the models, we conducted hyperparameter tuning using techniques like grid search.
-This process involved systematically testing different combinations of model parameters to find the optimal configuration that yielded the best performance.

-f.
-Handling Class Imbalance: As sentiment analysis datasets often suffer from class imbalance, we addressed this issue by employing techniques such as oversampling the minority class using Synthetic Minority Over-sampling Technique (SMOTE) and undersampling the majority class using Random Under-sampling.
+d.
+Handling Class Imbalance: As sentiment analysis datasets often suffer from class imbalance, we addressed this issue by employing techniques such as oversampling the minority class using Synthetic Minority Random Under-sampling.

-g.
-Qualitative Analysis: In addition to quantitative evaluation, we performed a qualitative analysis by examining misclassified instances to gain insights into the model's strengths and weaknesses.
-This analysis helped identify patterns or areas of improvement.
+e. resample of XGBoost (add this from notebook)

 # Evaluation
 To evaluate the performance of our NLP sentiment analysis model, we conducted thorough testing and analysis using various evaluation metrics.
 The following evaluation results provide insights into the effectiveness of our approach:
 * Accuracy: Our sentiment analysis model achieved an overall accuracy of yetu%, indicating that it correctly classified yetu% of the sentiment labels in the test dataset.

-* Precision and Recall: The precision score for positive sentiment classification was yetu%, meaning that yetu% of the predicted positive sentiments were actually positive.
-The recall score for positive sentiment was 82%, indicating that our model identified yetu% of the actual positive sentiments.
-For negative sentiment classification, we achieved a precision score of yetu% and a recall score of yetu%.
-* F1 Score: The F1 score, which considers both precision and recall, was yetu% for positive sentiment and yetu% for negative sentiment, providing an overall measure of the model's performance.
-* Confusion Matrix: The confusion matrix below illustrates the distribution of predicted sentiment labels compared to the actual sentiment labels in the test dataset:
-## confusion matrix image (add any confision matrix image)
+Image (ANY eda Image)

 # Conclusion

 # Recommendations